deepkumartraining/docker-k8s-April23/K8S_DeepDive_Content.md

 11) Services (svc)
-	Exposing application running on different object through service Understanding difference between ClusterIP, NodePort, Load Balancing, ExternalIP and ExternalName When tuse these different types of services?
+	Exposing application running on different object through service Understanding difference between ClusterIP, NodePort, Load Balancing, ExternalIP and ExternalName When to use these different types of services?

 12) secrets and configmap (secret, cm)
-	How tpass sensitive data through secret like certs, password, token etc., How tpass paintext data through configMap like configuration files, scripts etc., Using secret in POD object through env and volumes using configMap in POD object through env and volumes
+	How to pass sensitive data through secret like certs, password, token etc., How to pass paintext data through configMap like configuration files, scripts etc., Using secret in POD object through env and volumes using configMap in POD object through env and volumes